What Types of Stars End Their Lives With Supernovae?

 Stars Life Cycle

-Massive stars, over ten times the mass of our Sun, go through quick and big changes.
+Stars travel unique paths as they evolve, depending on their mass.
+Low-mass stars, such as our Sun, turn into white dwarfs.
+Later, they cool off and become black dwarfs.
+These types of stars can live for trillions of years.
+Massive stars are over ten times the mass of our Sun go through quick and big changes.
 These stars turn into red giants and begin making iron in their cores through fusion.
 Once their cores are mostly iron, fusion stops.
 This leads to the formation of a supernova.

 The creation of a supernova is very important for the universe.
 It shoots material into space, making elements heavier than iron.
 This process also creates new elements and isotopes and produces X-rays and gamma rays.
+Massive stars end their lives either as neutron stars or black holes after a supernova event, based on their core’s mass.
+The journey of the supernovae actually help us how the universe grew and came to be in some sense.

 Type II Supernovae

 Stars heavier than eight solar masses go through Type II supernovae when they run out of fuel.
 This leads to a core collapse.
 The outer layers explode out.
 During this, a neutron star can form thanks to the pressure against gravity.
 Different types, like II-L and II-P, show different patterns in their brightness over time.
+The remnant of Supernova 1987A is a great place for study.
+Over 50,000 parsecs away, it exploded in 1987.
+This moment is crucial as it helps us learn more about where heavy elements are in space.

 Type Ib and Ic Supernovae

 Type Ib and Ic supernovae happen when big stars lose their outer layers.
 They lose their hydrogen and sometimes helium before collapsing.
 Type Ic stars lose both hydrogen and helium.
 This can be because of stellar winds or from being in binary systems.
 These events show the different ways stars can end in a supernova.
+These supernovae throw out most of the star’s mass into space.
+This matter is important as it seeds space with elements needed for new stars.

 Thermonuclear Supernovae: Type Ia